Ulrich modules over cyclic quotient surface singularities: Introduction

 \begin{thm} [= Theorem~\ref{main} and Corollary~\ref{main_cor}] $M_t$ is an Ulrich $R$-module if and only if $d_{1,t}+d_{2,t}+\cdots+d_{r,t}=\rme(R)-1$ where $\rme(R)$ is the multiplicity of $R$ with respect to the maximal ideal. \end{thm}

-We can prove this theorem by combining the Riemann-Roch formula \cite{Kat} and the special McKay correspondence \cite{Wun1, Wun2}, and this is reinterpretation of Wunram's results from the viewpoint of Ulrich modules.
-Besides such a proof, we will also give another proof based on Auslander-Reiten theory.
-By using this theorem, we can check which MCM $R$-module is an Ulrich one.
-However, it is sometimes tough to compute $(d_{1,t},\cdots,d_{r,t})$ for all $t=0, 1, \cdots, n-1$.
-Thus, we will give a sharper characterization of Ulrich modules in terms of the $i$-series as follows.
-The crucial point is to consider good pairs of the $i$-series.
+We can prove this theorem by combining the Riemann-Roch formula \cite{Kat} with the special McKay correspondence \cite{Wun1, Wun2}, and hence this is a reinterpretation of Wunram's results from the viewpoint of Ulrich modules.
+In addition to a proof of this form, we will provide another one based on Auslander-Reiten theory.
+By using this theorem, we can check which MCM $R$-modules are Ulrich.
+However, it is sometimes challenging to compute $(d_{1,t},\cdots,d_{r,t})$ for all $t=0, 1, \cdots, n-1$.
+Thus, we provide a sharper characterization of Ulrich modules in terms of the $i$-series as follows.
+The crucial point is to consider good sequences of the $i$-series.